bmt26/Gamerful/README.md

 **Required Must-have Stories**

- - [X] In home page user will be able to browse through different list of games.
+ - [X] On the home page user will be able to browse through different lists of games.
- - [X] On profile page user will be able to edit his/her profile, see their posted reviews and logout.
+ - [X] On the profile page the user will be able to edit his/her profile, see their posted reviews, and log out.
  - [X] User will be able to click on a game to see its details.
-Details page will include the following:
+The details page will include the following:
    - [X] Game related images
-   - [X] Game title / description
+   - [X] Game title/description
    - [X] Game info (release date, publisher, user rating, ESRB rating, etc)
    - [X] Direct link for where to buy the game?